Matias27F98/Police-sentiment-LDA-analysis/README.md

 ## About The Project

 Latent Dirichlet allocation (LDA) is a particularly popular method for fitting a topic model.
 It treats each document as a mixture of topics, and each topic as a mixture of words.
-We used this approach to analyze police sentiment based on police-related scrapped tweets
+By modeling the topics discussed in a large matrix of police-related tweets, we can begin to understand how public perceptions of the police are influenced by different events and circumstances.
+This is part of Dr. Ta-Johnson's research on police-citizen interactions.
+She is the author and owner of this script.
+For more info, visit https://www.vivianpta.com